VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i added new controller under controllers folder and modify my all code.. then i create a viewmodel under models folder and hold the covertype and category thrn i install a microsoft.aspnetcore.Mvc.viewfeatures command

+then i modify my code in productcontroller and add API calls